alttch/eva3/doc/lm/lm_api.rst

 groups - get lvar groups list
 -----------------------------
 Get the list of the lvar groups.
-Useful i.e. for the custom interfaces.
+Useful i.e. for custom interfaces.

 Parameters: